thundernixon/blog2017/src/pages/09-01-18-things-i-learned-at-typemedia/A-few-things-I-learned-at-TypeMedia.md

 ## Variable fonts have some issues right now.

 A big goal of mine at TypeMedia was getting to be more familiar with making and pushing forward the development of variable font.
 For any readers that may not already know about variable fonts, they are fonts that contain multiple weights or styles in a single file, allowing the end user to select the precise weight they want, rather than having a bunch of separate files with only those few exact stylistic options.
-This is more efficient to serve over the web, and allows interesting possibilities like fluid transistions between styles.
+This is more efficient to serve over the web, and allows interesting possibilities like fluid transitions between styles.

 This was a fun pursuit for me, and it gave me a great focus for my final project.
 In the end, I found it super rewarding.
 However, it definitely took more time than I had expected to wrestle with unexpected export issues, and it has been harder than expected to use variable fonts in web browsers to do things like animation.
 I'll have to make a separate post to try to document this process in a digestible way, but know that if you are set on making a variable font (or if you plan to work with any other new technology) you'll probably have some issues to work through.

+## Keep yourself happy & healthy.

+I found out again how much I enjoy running outside.
+The Haagse Bos (Hague's Woods) are a huge park right next to KABK.
+They are wonderful to walk in with classmates, and maybe even better to explore on your own while jogging.

+I barely made it to the beach, which is nuts.
+It is gorgeous, and I was an easy 20 minute tram or bike ride away!
+It's a busy year so you'll get caught up in work, but make sure to visit for at least a few sunsets.

 ## Finish strong (start with your final presentation, then make the process book)